coostdocs/codoc/content/en/co/net/rpc.md

 ```

-- In the above example, co::Pool is used to store the clients, and multiple coroutines can share these clients.
+- In the above example, co::pool is used to store the clients, and multiple coroutines can share these clients.
-- co::PoolGuard automatically pops an idle client from co::Pool when it is created, and automatically puts the client back into co::Pool when it is destructed.
-- The ccb of co::Pool uses copy construction to copy a client from proto.
+- The ccb of co::pool uses copy construction to copy a client from `proto`.

 ## Config items

-co/rpc uses [co/flag](../../flag/) to define config items.
-The flags defined in co/rpc are listed below.
+Coost uses [co.flag](../../flag/) to define config items for RPC.

 ### rpc_conn_idle_sec